Equatorial timelike circular orbits around generic ultracompact objects: Introduction

 The paradigmatic General Relativity BH, described by the Kerr metric~\cite{Kerr:1963ud}, has an equatorial innermost stable circular orbit (ISCO), below which material particles trapped in the BH's potential well are expected to plunge into the horizon.\footnote{This in contrast with the analogue Keplerian problem, wherein stable circular orbits are admissible at any radius.} Thus, computing the energy per unit mass of a particle at the ISCO, $E_{\rm ISCO}$, gives an estimate of the rest mass to radiation energy conversion by the BH.
 The rationale is that a particle in, say, an equatorial thin accretion disk, moves towards smaller and smaller stable timelike circular orbits (TCOs) losing angular momentum (due to turbulence in the disk) and converting its energy into radiation (by heating up), starting off at a large radius until it reaches the ISCO, from which it plunges into the BH.
 Thus, the \textit{efficiency}

-provides an estimate of the energy conversion into radiation by particles spiralling down the BH's potential well.\footnote{This simple estimate ignores the energy conversion during the plunge.} The efficiency $\epsilon$ increases monotonically as one increases the spin of the Kerr solution.
+provides an estimate of the energy conversion into radiation by particles spiralling down the BH's potential well.\footnote{This simple estimate ignores the energy conversion during the plunge.} The first mention of efficiency was done by Shakura and Syunyaev \cite{Syunyaev:1986zz}.
+For a Kerr BH, the efficiency increases monotonically as one increases its spin.
 For the non-spinning case (Schwarzschild), $\epsilon\sim 5.7\%$, whereas for the extremal Kerr case it reaches $\epsilon\sim 42\%$~\cite{hobson2006general,thorne2000gravitation}.
 Such dramatic rest mass to radiation energy conversion, well above that observed in typical nuclear reactions (which is smaller than 1\%), explains why BHs could source powerful luminosities like those observed in quasars.

 The estimates just quoted for $\epsilon$ rely on the structure of stable TCOs around Kerr BHs.
 How does this structure change for more generic BHs or even for horizonless compact objects?
 This is a timely question, in view of the ongoing BH astrophysics precision era, triggered by gravitational wave detections~\cite{Abbott:2016blz,LIGOScientific:2018mvr}, horizon scale electromagnetic observations~\cite{Akiyama:2019fyp,Akiyama:2019cqa,Akiyama:2019eap,Akiyama:2021qum} amongst other observational developments that impact on our knowledge of strong gravity systems.
 Within the goal of testing the \textit{Kerr hypothesis}, $i.e.$ that (near equilibrium) astrophysical BHs are well described by the Kerr metric, it becomes instructive to consider more general models of BHs, motivated by beyond General Relativity gravitational theories or beyond the standard model of particle physics matter models, as well as consider their phenomenology, in particular concerning $\epsilon$.